russell-archer/ACPLogAnalyzer/README.md

                 Only auto-focus runs which result in successful plate-solves are included in the result set

-    Event
-    Pointing error measurement (object slew)
+Event:          Pointing error measurement (object slew) Start Trigger:  "start slew to"

-    Start Trigger
-    "start slew to"

-    End Trigger
-    "(slew complete)" + successful final plate solve
+End Trigger:    "(slew complete)" + successful final plate solve

-    Exclusions

-        Anytime "start slew to" is immediately preceded by "re-slew to target" (this is a 'center' slew) Plate-solve failure (for any reason)
+Exclusions:     Anytime "start slew to" is immediately preceded by "re-slew to target" (this is a 'center' slew);

-    Notes
+                Plate-solve failure (for any reason)

-        For our purposes an 'object' slew is defined as:
+Notes:          For our purposes an 'object' slew is defined as:

-        Slews to imaging targets (e.g M57, etc.)
+                * Slews to imaging targets (e.g M57, etc.)
-        Slews to auto-focus targets
+                * Slews to auto-focus targets
-        Return slews from AF targets
+                * Return slews from AF targets

                 Only slews which result in successful plate-solves are included in the result set